Korean War Legacy Project

 Facing Anti-Aircraft Firing

-Ivan Holshausen recalls hearing the anti-aircraft firing in Korea as intense.
-He notes that survival as a pilot had much to do with luck.
-He recounts one time when his squadron found a train sticking out of a tunnel which they attacked.
-He remembers severe flack from enemy forces.
+Ivan Holshausen recalls the intense anti-aircraft firing in Korea and notes that survival as a pilot often depended on luck.
+He recounts an instance when his squadron encountered a train protruding from a tunnel, which they promptly attacked, facing severe flak from enemy forces

 Tags: Front lines,Weapons